alexaulbach/RadarTracker/README.md

 # RadarTracker
-This is a Factorio mod.
-It adds a new types of "trackers", which can track **trains, cars, tanks and train-stops**..
+A Factorio mod, that adds "trackers", which can track **trains, cars, tanks (any vehicle-type) and immoveables like train-stops**..

-## Description
+# Description
+Radar-tracker tries to let you keep track of your factory: It triggers _charting_ (actualization of the map) only for the "most important" things.
+- The Movement-tracker tracks *vehicles* (trains, cars and tanks):
+  - Technique can be researched with Logistics-2.
+  - Moving vehicles will be charted every 0.5 seconds, and the radars scans into the forward-direction.
+  - Waiting vehicles will be charted every 17.5 seconds.
+- The Immoveables-tracker tracks train-stops every 30 seconds.

+# Long description
 This mod is for bigger factories, that already covers a wide area and a bigger train-network.
 But it is also useful for exploration by car/tank.

-Radar-tracker tries to let you keep track of your factory: It triggers _charting_ (actualization of the map) only for the "most important" things, like
-- train-stops (immoveables)
-- trains, cars and tanks (movement)

-### About Charting (technical)
+## About Charting (technical)
 Charting is the action, when a radar scans a chunk.
 Only whole chunks (32x32 tiles) can be charted.

 Once a chunk is charted, it keeps up-to-date for **10 seconds** (this is default game-mechanics).